Enzoic/enzoic-python-client/README.md

              # - Day set to the first of the month if only the month is known (e.g. '2015-06-01' if Exposure date was sometime in June 2015)
              # - Otherwise, exact date if exact date is known, including time
             "category": <str>, # A category for the origin website, if the exposure was a data breach.
-            "passwordType": <str>, # The format of hte passwords in the Exposure, e.g. 'Cleartext', 'MD5', etc.
+            "passwordType": <str>, # The format of the passwords in the Exposure, e.g. 'Cleartext', 'MD5', etc.
             "exposedData": <list[str]>,  # The types of user data which were present in the Exposure e.g. [ "Emails",
                 "Passwords"